ghschaden/CSSP-Proceedings/README.txt

 We encourage use of unicode.
 For that, please make sure your source files use UTF-8 encoding.
-To compile your document, you should use a unicode-aware TeX engine, such as xelatex.
+To compile your document, you should use a unicode-aware TeX engine, such as xelatex, but pdflatex is still supported.
 You can then directly use a wide range of Latin, Greek, and Cyrillic characters in your document, as well as the IPA.

 Before sending the source files for your paper to the editors, please make certain that you've paid attention to the points mentioned at